roman-yagodin/PlaneShift.EnchantedElves/README.md

 # Changelog

+## Changes in 0.6.1 version:

+* New "Two rows" toolbar style
+* Some toolbar tweaks to make show/hide button less buggy
+* Added AttackButton to the toolbar
+* Skin could be used with compiled client (fix issue #1).

 ## Changes in 0.6.1-alpha version:

 * Added AttackQueueDisp widget to fix new PS client 0.6.1 crush then loading skin version 0.6.0-beta.